 Performance and Prescriptive.

 The Prescriptive Path presents a specific list of features and items that have to be met for compliance, with no deviations allowed.
 If you choose to go this route, you must follow all the guidelines outlined in the IECC book (International Energy Conservation Code).
 The Performance Path offers the designer or builder the most flexibility in meeting the energy code requirements.
 A HERS Rater is involved in the project from the early design stage to model the energy performance of the home and to determine compliance.

 The Home Energy Rating System (HERS) Index is the industry standard by which a home’s energy efficiency is measured.
 It’s also the nationally recognized system for inspecting and calculating a home’s energy performance.

-Under the provisions of the 45L New Energy Efficient Home Tax Credit, builders and developers can claim a $2,000 federal tax credit for each new home or dwelling unit that meets 45L energy efficiency requirements.
+Under the provisions of the 45L Energy Efficient Home Tax Credit, builders and developers can claim thousands of dollars in federal tax credit for each new home or dwelling unit that meets 45L energy efficiency requirements.
 In many states, most new residential projects qualify for this credit.